-- Kershaw's core values are aligned to the Māori principles of whanaungatanga (relationships), manaakitanga (nurturing relationships), kotahitanga (unity) and pono (honesty).
-This framework enables and supports strong engagement by both students and staff.
-It also fosters a positive learning environment. - The Intensive Literacy and Numeracy programme provides individual attention to student needs and expectations.
-A Tertiary Education Commission (TEC) audit identified reporting non-compliances that have since been rectified. - Youth Guarantee students benefit from the workshop training which provides practical work skills and contributes to increased personal confidence.
+Kershaw's core values are aligned to the Māori principles of whanaungatanga (relationships), manaakitanga (nurturing relationships), kotahitanga Confident in (unity) and pono (honesty).
+This framework enables educational and supports strong engagement by both students performance and staff.
+It also fosters a positive learning environment.
+The Intensive Literacy and Numeracy programme provides individual attention to student needs and expectations.
+A Tertiary Education Commission (TEC) audit identified reporting non-compliances Confident in that have since been rectified. capability in selfassessment Youth Guarantee students benefit from the workshop training which provides practical work skills and contributes to increased personal confidence.
 In 2019 the programme was not delivered as approved by NZQA.
-This has been remedied. - Staff are valued and work collaboratively.
-They share core values and collectively contribute to Kershaw's organisational purpose and direction. - Changes to governance have refocused the organisation.
-The founder's vision has guided succession planning and frames decision-making for all staff. - Embedding of self-assessment processes and ongoing staff upskilling will further strengthen and consolidate benefits for students.
+This has been remedied. • Staff are valued and work collaboratively.
+They share core values and collectively contribute to Kershaw's organisational purpose and direction.
+Changes to governance have refocused the organisation.
+The founder's vision has guided succession planning and frames decision-making for all staff.
+Embedding of self-assessment processes and ongoing staff upskilling will further strengthen and consolidate benefits for students.

-Key evaluation question findings1
+Key evaluation question findings